Track, Inspect & Manage Flow Runs via Gantt and Topology Views

 • Change State: change the execution state.

 • Force Run: forces the execution to run.
-It is possible that this action creates duplicate task executions so use with caution or take another action if possible.
+This may create duplicate task executions — use with caution.

 The Previous and Next Execution buttons navigate you through past and future (if there’s a trigger) flow executions.